OO

 public:

-void Update(const float &dt);
+void update(const float &dt);

 Bullet(const sf::Vector2f &pos, const bool mode);